influxdata/docs-v2/content/v2.0/reference/flux/functions/transformations/fill.md

     weight: 1
 ---

-The `filter()` function replaces all null values in an input stream and replace them with a non-null value.
+The `fill()` function replaces all null values in an input stream and replace them with a non-null value.
 The output stream is the same as the input stream with all null values replaced in the specified column.

 _**Function type:** Transformation_